Title: This Once

 This Once: Chapter One

 In the aftermath, she couldn't even divine who ultimately was at fault.
-It had all blended together into a turbulent, boiling mess of screams and fury.
+It had all blended together into a turbulent, boiling mess of arguments and resention.
 It had progressed between them to that point.
 There was no more right and wrong.
-Just a jumbled, insurmountable wall of arguments about lost quidditch gloves and disconnected intimate moments.
+Just a jumbled, insurmountable wall of fights about lost quidditch gloves and disconnected intimate moments.

 She couldn't even remember the last time he'd said her name tenderly, instead of lacing it with spite.
 And it had been tender, in the beginning.
-In the suspended reality of it all.
-Harry had lain at death's door stoop insensible for near six months in a coma, leaving them to flounder in a Voldermort free world that might still cost them The-Boy-Who-Barely-Still-Lived.
+In the suspended reality of the war's aftermath.
+Harry had lain at death's door, insensible for near six months in a coma, leaving them to flounder in a Voldermort free world that might still cost them The-Boy-Who-Barely-Still-Lived.
 They'd clung together as if making love would magic him back to breathing on his own, as if Fred could be risen from the dead with kisses.
 They'd sobbed together, lit funeral pyres together.
-Then Harry woke up.
-And everything started again.
+Then Harry had woken up.
+And time had restarted again.

-Ron had been picked up as a second string for the Chudley Canons.
+Ron had been picked up as a second-stringer for the Chudley Canons.
 His boyhood dream come true.
 Harry had gone to the Auror Academy to follow in Sirius's footsteps, and Hermione had packed herself off to an apprenticeship under a healer to deal with what she'd been dealing with all along within the Order without formal training.
-All three had been high on life and ecstatic to see the dawning of their dreams taking fruition.
+All three had been high on life and ecstatic to see the dawning of their previously set aside dreams taking fruition.
 Two weeks into picking up the pieces, and everything had slowly started to fall apart for the duo of the trio.

 And so, Hermione Granger, healer and war hero, found herself storming out of her own office.
-Abandoning it midday, for all that she usually left later than closing, after flooing from a trip home for lunch.
-Tears streamed down her face, to complete her humiliation of having to use her own workplace as a safe haven.
-A receptionist sputtered as she tilted past, her startled concerns ultimately waved off with a wild hand from the distraught witch as she stumblingly continued on her way.
+Abandoning it midday, for all that she usually left later than closing, after flooing from a trip home for a quick lunch.
+Tears streamed down her face, to complete her humiliation of having to use her own workplace as a safe haven rather than her flat.
+A receptionist sputtered as she tilted past, her coworkers startled concerns ultimately waved off with a wild hand from the distraught witch as she stumblingly continued on her way.